EvATive7/param-helper/README.md

 # param-helper
-A python library that can easily get parameters from a function, as well as additional features
+A python library that provides an esay way to get parameters in a function, with additional features

 ## usage & example
 [code](test.py)